Donald Trump Takes Julian Assange’s Side Against FBI And CIA

 The Department of Homeland Security, the FBI, and the CIA have all stated that they believe, and have evidence to show, that Russia was behind the hacking of the DNC and several other Democratic party members.

-According to the official report, “This document provides technical details regarding the tools and infrastructure used by the Russian civilian and military intelligence Services (RIS) to compromise and exploit networks and endpoints associated with the U.S. election, as well as a range of U.S. Government, political, and private sector entities.”
+According to the official report, “This document provides technical details regarding the tools and infrastructure used by the Russian civilian and military Intelligence Services (RIS) to compromise and exploit networks and endpoints associated with the U.S. election, as well as a range of U.S. Government, political, and private sector entities.”

 Trump has repeatedly denied that Russia has been behind the hacking of the DNC, and now Donald has lent his significant Twitter support to Julian Assange, who claims that Wikileaks did not receive the published emails from Russia.
 Assange also claims the hacks carried out against the DNC were not committed by Russia or Russian-sponsored actors.